DoPose-6D dataset for object segmentation and 6D pose estimation: Results

 \section{Results}

-In this section, we evaluate our models on unseen datasets with unseen objects in different environment setups, compare our RGB model to SOTA.
-Finally we show how we can compute suction grasp points from our segmentation masks.
+In this section, we evaluate our model on unseen datasets with unseen objects in different environment setups.
+We compare our model to SOTA methods trained on different datasets.
+Finally, we elaborate how to compute suction grasps from the segmentation masks.